pikajeff/cse15l-lab-reports/LabReport3.md

 `pmed.0020216.txt`<br>
 `pmed.0020278.txt`<br>
 `pmed.0020281.txt`<br>
-This command is useful in this scenario because the user can look for files that correspond to a specific timefram, "2005", in this specific scenario.
+This command is useful in this scenario because the user can look for files that correspond to a specific timeframe, such as articles from the year "2005", in this specific scenario.
-5. `grep -n` : shows the exact line numbers of search
+5. `grep -n` : shows the exact line numbers of search a.
+   `$ grep -n "Gonzalez" chapter-1.txt`<br>
+`78:    At 8:21, one of the American employees receiving Ong's call in North Carolina...`<br>
+`86:    At 8:38, Ong told Gonzalez that the plane was flying erratically again`<br>
+`92:    At 8:44, Gonzalez reported losing phone contact with Ong.`<br>
+I have cut short the descriptions due to space restrictions, but this command could be very useful in situations where the chronological order of things matter, like in this case where we can see the exact lines in the 911report where Gonzalez is in communication with others, and the number of events that have passed in between. b.

-7. `grep -r` : recursively searches through directories
+7. `grep -r` : recursively searches through directories a.
+   `$ grep -r "President"`<br>
+`About_LSC/Comments_on_semiannual.txt:President of the United States with the advice and consent of the`<br>
+`Env_Prot_Agen/final.txt:III.
+Health and Environmental Benefits of the President's`<br>
+`Media/Barnes_new_job.txt:our national creed.
+I, for one, will not forget President Bush's`<br>
+`Post_Rate_Comm/Gleiman_EMASpeech.txt:Kappel Commission---appointed by the President to study the future`<br>
+Again, I have cut down the output significantly, however, this shows how I use the `grep -r` command for a directory such as `government` with numerous subdirectories to look for specific words recursively. b.